jiamingmao/data-analysis/Assignments/Homework.md

 - You can write your assignment in either English or Chinese.

 ## Format
-You can submit your assignment in two ways:
-1. compile your assignment to `pdf` or `html` and submit on Moodle
+You should compile your assignment to `pdf` or `html` and submit on SPOC.
+In addition, submit all source files (e.g., latex, markdown or jupyter notebooks) and data associated with the homework.
-2. upload your assignment to your personal github repo and provide a _viewable link_ to the file on Moodle.

 #### Extra Points
-+0.5:
++0.25:
 - writing in `LaTeX`
     - see [here](https://github.com/jiamingmao/data-analysis/blob/master/Materials/Software/LaTex/LaTex.md)
 - writing in `R markdown`